 Phone number: (888) 665-0374

 Should I contact or pay CACH LLC?

-The best way to go about dealing with CACH LLC is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like CACH LLC for millions of clients nationwide.
+The most effective way to deal with CACH LLC is to work with a credit repair professional.
+They delete millions of negative items every year from companies like CACH LLC on behalf of their clients.

 Will CACH LLC sue me or garnish my wages?

 Getting sued by CACH LLC is possible.
 Wage garnishment is as well.
 But, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They can help you dispute the debt, negotiate a settlement, and/or possibly get it removed from your credit report.
+They can help you dispute the debt, negotiate a settlement, and/or possibly get the CACH LLC debt removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with CACH LLC again.

 CACH LLC Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with CACH LLC, you should also consider filing a complaint.